Reading time: 4 minutes

 Changes to UK legislation in 2015 prohibit people from transferring their pension funds before they have reached the minimum UK pension age of 55.
 Previously, people of any age could transfer these funds.

-Eligible Australian superannuation funds can accept transfers from members up to the age of 75, although the work test applies to people aged over 65.
+Eligible Australian super funds can accept transfers from members up to the age of 75.
+Since the repeal of the work test for people aged 67 to 74, which came into force on 1 July 2022, one hurdle has been removed.

-There are also hurdles around how much money you can get into super.
-You must comply with the lifetime superannuation contribution limit of $1.6 million and annual contribution limits.
+But there are still hurdles around how much money you can get into super.
+You must have a total super balance no greater than $1.7 million and comply with annual contribution limits.

 Then there is the issue of which super funds can accept UK pension transfers.